-(Here it is maybe possible to put in Qucs simulation using circuit model similar to Natalia but adopted for gate reflectometry, to see how the quality factor of reflection parameter is changing with L and C.)
+(Here it is maybe possible to put in Qucs simulation using circuit model similar to Natalia but adopted for gate reflectometry, to see how the quality factor of reflection parameter is changing with L and C.Nice Idea)

-From the equation for ∆φ, it seems that the roadmap for getting sensitive gate reflectometry, firstly is to reduce the parasitic capacitance as much as possible by engineering the sample holder, as described in the “Readout circuit” chapter.
-Secondly, to tune to the good matching condition by changing the inductor values in the resonant circuit.
+From the equation for ∆φ, it seems that the strategy for getting a sensitive gate reflectometry setup involves two things.
+Firstly to reduce the parasitic capacitance as much as possible by engineering the sample holder, as described in the “Readout circuit” chapter(It is not described there anymore).
+Secondly, to tune the reflectometry to the good matching condition by changing the inductor values in the resonant circuit (should we speak about the quality factor of the dip?).

-Second generation of the ohmic reflectometry setup would be than adopted to the first generation of the gate reflectometry setup by changing inductor values, and by trying different inductors by means of core material and size in order to reduce inductor losses.
+The first generation of the gate reflectometry setup will emerge from the second generation of the ohmic reflectometry by changing inductor values and by trying inductors of different core material and size in order to reduce inductor losses.

 Optimizing the gate reflectometry:

-There are several sources of the signal loss in the gate reflectometry system: inductor losses, PCB dielectric losses, losses in PCB RF transmission lines, losses caused by the geometric parasitic capacitance [12].
+There are several sources for signal loss in a gate reflectometry system: inductor losses, PCB dielectric losses, losses in PCB RF transmission lines, losses caused by the geometric parasitic capacitance [12]. (you should follow bellow the same order)